DSJamwal2004/redrob-ranker/README.md

 5. Timeline consistency

 The result is a shortlist that more closely resembles how an experienced recruiter would evaluate candidates rather than how a keyword search engine would rank them.

+The interactive demo makes that logic visible to judges by showing the shortlist, score breakdown, candidate comparisons, and semantic-vs-keyword behavior in one clean interface.

+---

+## Submission Notes

+This repository is designed to support the full Redrob challenge submission:

+- clean, working GitHub repo
+- final ranked CSV output
+- PDF deck explaining the approach
+- interactive demo prototype for presentation